icy/git_xy/README.md

 - [ ] Create a hook script to create pull requests
 - [ ] Add tests and automation support for the project
 - [x] Allow a repository to update itself
+- [ ] Provide a link to the original source

 ## Why